 The peak season to sell fertilizer products is from January through June.
-However, during the fiscal year ended June 30, 2017, Jinong did not experience significant seasonal variation with respect to its fertilizer sales since approximately 46% of its annual sales revenue occurred in the third fiscal quarter (winter) and the fourth fiscal quarter (spring).
+However, during the fiscal year ended June 30, 2020, Jinong did not experience significant seasonal variation with respect to its fertilizer sales since approximately 41.1% of its annual sales revenue occurred in the third fiscal quarter (winter) and the fourth fiscal quarter (spring).
 Usually, Gufeng's sales of compound fertilizer undergoes significant seasonal variation in China.
-Correspondingly, during the fiscal year ended June 30, 2017, Gufeng experienced seasonal variation.
+Correspondingly, during the fiscal year ended June 30, 2020, Gufeng experienced seasonal variation.
+67.7% of Gufeng's annual sales revenue occurred in the third fiscal quarter (winter) and the fourth fiscal quarter (spring).

 The purchase of its raw material, basic fertilizers, is affected by the supply and demand in the fertilizer market with seasonality.
-Over non-peak sales season, when the raw material price is low and economical, Gufeng may choose to place larger orders for raw materials as its export business offsets the seasonality when exports are made to southern Asia, such as India is needed, where their selling season corresponds to the non-peak season in China.
+Over non-peak sales season, when the raw material price is low and economical, Gufeng may choose to place larger orders for raw materials as its export business offsets the seasonality when exports are made to southern Asia, such as India, where the selling season corresponds to the non-peak season in China.

-The peak selling season for our agricultural products is from October till March, namely our second fiscal quarter (fall) and the third fiscal quarter (winter).
-This was primarily due to the strong demand for high-end fruits and decorative flowers during the holiday seasons.
-However, Yuxing did not have seasonal variation problems during the period from October 2016 through March 2017, it generated approximately 5.2 million, or 62% of our annual sales of agricultural products.
+The peak selling season for our agricultural products is from October until March, namely our second fiscal quarter (fall) and the third fiscal quarter (winter).
+This is primarily due to the strong demand for high-end fruits and decorative flowers during the holiday seasons.